kunakatadiwanashe/kunakatadiwanashe/README.md

 🎨 Design Maven:
 I bring a creative touch to every project with a background in UI/UX design.
 Proficient in Figma, Adobe XD, and Adobe Photoshop, I transform concepts into visually stunning and intuitive interfaces that captivate users.

+🌐 WordPress Wizard:
+I'm well-versed in WordPress development, including theme customization and content management.
+My proficiency extends to WordPress Divi, allowing me to create dynamic and visually impressive websites with ease.

 📚 Eager Learner:
 The world of technology is ever-evolving, and I see every project as an opportunity to learn and grow.
 I embrace challenges as a chance to expand my skill set and deliver solutions that push the boundaries of what's possible.

-🚀 Let's Build Something Amazing:
+🚀 Lets Build Something Amazing:
 If you're looking for a frontend developer who is not only skilled but also passionate about creating digital experiences that leave a lasting impression, let's connect!
 I'm ready to bring your ideas to life and contribute to the success of your projects.